Christmas in the City (Pentatonix album): Composition

 Christmas in the City is a 16-track album of original songs and holiday classics.
 The album features their single "Bah Humbug", an original song described as a "witty retelling" of A Christmas Carol by Charles Dickens, specifically revolving around the character Ebenezer Scrooge.
 The band also featured JoJo with the song "Snowing in Paris" and a posthumous appearance of Frank Sinatra with the song "I've Got My Love to Keep Me Warm".

+Reception

+Maria Sherman from Associated Press included Christmas in the City as one of the "best new holiday music releases for 2025", noting that the album "celebrates the magic of cosmopolitan life around the holidays" and "showcases the group’s vocal athletics".
+Writing for the German newspaper Kölner Stadt-Anzeiger, Jan Gebauer described the album as one of the highlights of Christmas albums releases in 2025, noting the group's use of "multi-part arrangements, rhythmic precision, and stylistic diversity".
+Marc Uytterhaeghe from the Belgian newspaper L'Avenir featured the album in its 2025 holiday music recommendations.

+On the other hand, Eric Saeger from the newspaper Hippo gave the album a rating of B−, calling the original tracks "mostly awful" but appreciated the group's covers of traditional carols.